NETWAYS/gitlab-training/day1/01_Introduction/04_Cli.md

 # Git CLI

 * Work on the CLI
-* GUIs implement partial feature sets of the cli tool
+* GUIs implement partial feature sets of the CLI tool
 * Shell sub commands
 * Bash-completion